Advertisement

 Mary Robinette Kowal

-Mary Robinette Kowal is the author of The Spare Man, The Glamourist Histories series, Ghost Talkers, and the Lady Astronaut Universe.
-She is part of the award-winning podcast Writing Excuses and has received the Astounding Award for Best New Writer, four Hugo awards, the Nebula, and Locus awards.
-Her stories appear in Asimov’s, Uncanny, and several Year’s Best anthologies.
-Mary Robinette, a professional puppeteer, also performs as a voice actor (SAG/AFTRA), recording fiction for authors including Seanan McGuire, Cory Doctorow, and John Scalzi.
-She lives in Nashville with her husband Rob and over a dozen manual typewriters.
-Visit maryrobinettekowal.com.
+Mary Robinette Kowal is the USA TODAY bestselling author of the Hugo, Nebula, and Locus award-winning alternate history novel The Calculating Stars, the first book in the Lady Astronaut series.
+She is also the author of The Glamourist Histories series, Ghost Talkers, The Spare Man, Molly on the Moon, and has received the Astounding Award for Best New Writer, four Hugo Awards, the Nebula, and Locus Awards.
+Her stories appear in Asimov’s, Uncanny, and several year’s best anthologies.
+Mary Robinette has also worked as a professional puppeteer, is a member of the award-winning podcast Writing Excuses, and performs as a voice actor (SAG/AFTRA), recording fiction for authors including Seanan McGuire, Cory Doctorow, and Neal Stephenson.
+She lives in Denver with her husband Robert, their dog Guppy, and their “talking” cat Elsie.
+Visit her online at maryrobinettekowal.com.